Toyota GR Yaris hatchback review

 Don't dismiss the Toyota GR Yaris as any old hot hatchback with stiff suspension, a tuned engine and bigger brakes.
 When Toyota returned to the World Rally Championship in 2015, part of its plan was to build an affordable rally-inspired sports car, and the GR Yaris is the tantalising result.

 It sits on a unique platform that fuses parts from the latest Yaris with the rear section used for the larger Toyota Corolla and Toyota C-HR models.
-It has shed two doors, its roof is now 91mm lower and the GR looks like it's been gulping protein shakes, with swollen wheel arches and a massive front grille.
+It's now a three-door hatchback, its roof is now 91mm lower and the GR looks like it's been gulping protein shakes, with swollen wheel arches and a massive front grille.
 To keep the weight down, the car has a forged carbon composite roof and an aluminium bonnet, hatchback and doors.

 The engine is special too - a 1.6-litre turbocharged petrol with 257bhp that's the world's most powerful three-cylinder.
 Four-wheel-drive traction helps the GR Yaris rocket from 0-62mph in 5.5 seconds, and on the road it always feels quick between 4,500-7,000rpm.
 Its four-wheel drive system can be adjusted to send up to 60% of torque to the front wheels, or up to 70% to the rear axle, altering how the car behaves on the road, track or loose surfaces.
 The standard six-speed manual gearbox also has rev-matching (that can be turned on or off) to perfectly blip the throttle as you downshift.